Skip to main content

 • Use BEGIN, COMMIT, and ROLLBACK to wrap multi-statement changes

-• Understand ACID guarantees in the context of the University database
+• Understand ACID guarantees in the context of the marketplace database

 • Apply savepoints and error handling to partial operations

-• Choose isolation levels appropriate for academic workflows
+• Choose isolation levels appropriate for commerce workflows

 Transaction Basics